Vishnukk33/Analysis-of-US-elections-2020-through-real-time-tweets/README.md

 ### Note:
 * The collected tweets/data is publicly available and have been tweeted by public twitter handles.
 These tweets/data were collected and uploaded only for strict academic purposes.
+* We have used the terms republican and democratic as synonyms for users who tend to be politically oriented towards the republic and democratic party respectively.

 ## Data Visualization and Analysis:
 The entire visualization and analysis can be found in the file named 'Data_Visualization.ipynb'

 ### Visualization

+*Pictures speak a thousand words*

 <ol type="1">
   <li><h4>Average number of tweets tweeted per user in a day</h4></li>